Applicable to Gentiles in Community of Israel 1250 BC?

 Roman Catholicism Later Embraces Full Blown Apostasy from God's Law in 1200s

 In time, Roman Catholicism even hardened its position further in favor of Paulinism's anti-Law position.
-Thomas Aquinas in the 1200s went so far as to say that practicing ritual elements of the Mosaic law (such as the Sabbath rest) was a mortal sin, as it was tantamount to denying that the Messiah had come.
+Thomas Aquinas in the 1200s went so far as to say that practicing ritual elements of the Mosaic law (which he said included the Sabbath rest) was a mortal sin, as it was tantamount to denying that the Messiah had come.
 (Aquinas, St Thomas (1981) Summa Theologiae (Christian Classics) at 3020, referenced in "Gibbons," Wikipedia.)

 Doesn't the Bible speak of this -- about the ones calling darkness light, and light darkness?
 (See Isaiah 5:20.)